 7. Choose appropriate seam finishes to suit fabrics and the garment that you’re making.
 Overlock or do a Hong Kong binding for unlined garments.
 If you’re sewing sheer fabrics use French seams.

-8. Use sew in or iron-on *seam tape for areas that could stretch out.
+8. Use sew-in or iron-on stay tape for areas that could stretch out.
 And add facings for a clean finish.

 9. Always understitch facings.

 10. For a cleaner finish/look, use concealed zips instead of sewing a standard zip with the lapped method of insertion.
 I have a concealed zip tutorial here.

 11. Topstitch for crisp neat edges on your finished garment (especially coats and jackets).
 It adds that extra professional finishing touch.
 I love topstitching!

 12. Choose the right hem finish for your garment and the fabric you used.
 Handstitched ones look good on dressy pants and skirts.
 Machine stitched hems work on denim and cotton and can give a more casual vibe.
 If you use a sheer or delicate fabric try a machined roll hem or one done on an overlocker/serger.
 Knits look good with a twin needle hem.

 13. Press your finished garment really well.
 I can’t stress this enough.
 Bouncy un-pressed edges and seams look unfinished and don’t give the professional look that we’re after here.
 It’s a good idea to invest in a silk organza pressing cloth that has a high melt point and can be used with almost any iron temperature, plus it’s see-through so you can be accurate with